Toadstool-Stipe/SassCast/OOCSSvOOSCSS/showNotes.md

 #OOCSS v OOSCSS
 ##SassCast show notes

+Hey everyone and welcome to another installemnt of SassCast.

+In this episode I am going to talk about what I see as the main differences between vanilla CSS w/OOCSS and using Sass.
+To begin, I want to make sure that we are all clear on the definitions betwee Semantic and Presentations classes.

-###Differences between Semantic and Presentational classes
+###Semantic and Presentational classes
+* Presentational: purely visual.
+A presentational class will carry no meaning other then to describe the visual being applied to the HTML block.
 * Semantic: a taxonomy that carries meaning.
 A semantic class should make reference to the HTML block it is associated to.
 Example: `.user-registration`, or `.billing-info`

-* Presentational: purely visual.
-A presentational class will carry no meaning other then to describe the visual being applied to the HTML block.
+Ok, now that we have that out of the way, let's get into the principals of OOCSS.
+The good and the bad.

 ##Basic principals of OOCSS
 ### The good
 * Emphasis on reuse
 * Keep selectors lean
 * Extend classes
-* 'Style' separate from content
+* Emphasis on 'Style' separate from content
-* 'Content' separate from container
+* Emphasis on 'Content' separate from container

 ### The Bad
 * Heavy use of presentational classes
 * Requires application of presentational classes to the markup
 * Coupling of CSS(skin) to markup(structure)
 * Requires updates to the CSS and markup for design changes
-* Argument: lends itself to leaner CSS.
-Practical use cases creates thousands of lines of CSS that may never be used.
+* Argument: creates thousands of lines of CSS that may never be used.
 Example: Twitter bootstrap

 ###Basic principals of OOSCSS
 * There is no CSS, only Sass